 I have finally taken the garbage out.
-And—more importantly—the recycling.
-Though I admit that it happened too late.
+And, more importantly, the recycling.
+Although I admit that it happened too late.

 I’ve just been so crazy these past few weeks that I keep missing pick-up day.
 Then last week I thought I was finally on the ball, only to realise that I was a day late because after a bank holiday Monday, Wednesday felt like a Tuesday.
 And it’s not just the garbage and recycling: I’ve also been quite remiss in things like clearing off my coffee table and dining table.
 And in things like putting away my laundry after it finishes drying.
 And I’ve even been remiss in keeping the cupboards tidy.